Chicken Confit or olive oil roasted chicken is the most impossibly tender, moist, and crispy-skinned chicken you’ll ever have.

 This braiser is expensive!
 But, it’s a lifetime lasting piece, and I’m sure you will see it over and over!

 So, nestle your chicken into your braiser, and tuck sliced carrots, shallots, whole cloves of garlic, and lemon slices all over.
+Make sure everything is all nestled in to the bottom of an enameled cast iron pot.
+Be sure the chicken skin-side is up!

 For the little one, add four chicken thighs, overlapping a tinge, and top with all the same things as above.
 (I ran out of carrots, so I used sliced yellow onions.)